 More difficult to see, but perhaps more spectacular, you can see the constellations of Sagittarius and Scorpio just above the southern horizon.
 They are so low that a tree or a building would cover them up, preventing their view; this is why we need a sky clear of objects on its horizon.

 The shape of Sagittarius (mythological figure of a half man, half horse) also draws attention, although it is not an equine silhouette, but something more like a teapot—with its handle and spout, through which even steam seems to emerge (which would be the milky band of the Milky Way).
 If the constellations were named today, we would no doubt be talking about the teapot.
-During these weeks in 2019, Saturn is a guest in this constellation, which looks like a bright star next to the handle.

 Next to it is the constellation Scorpio.
 Its brightest star, Antares, stands out for its red brightness, not surprisingly since red giants are one of the largest types of stars.
 These weeks Antares competes in brightness with nearby Jupiter.
 They seem to be sizing each other up to determine the prize for the brightest star… and Jupiter wins by a landslide, because although the planet is much smaller than Antares, it is much closer to us than the giant star.